 To further minimize conflicts of interest, we have agreed not to consummate an initial business combination with an entity that is affiliated with any of our Founders, sponsor, officers or directors unless we, or a committee of independent directors, have obtained an opinion from an independent investment banking firm which is a member of FINRA or an independent accounting firm that our initial business combination is fair to our company from a financial point of view.
-Furthermore, no finder's fees, reimbursements or cash payments will be made to our sponsor, existing officers, directors or advisors, or our or their affiliates, for services rendered to us prior to or in connection with the completion of our initial business combination although we may consider cash or other compensation to officers or advisors we may hire subsequent to this offering to be paid either prior to or in connection with our initial business combination.
-In addition, the following payments will be made to our sponsor, officers, directors or advisors, or our or their affiliates, none of which will be made from the proceeds of this offering held in the trust account prior to the completion of our initial business combination:
+Furthermore, no finder's fees, reimbursements or cash payments will be made to our sponsor, officers or directors, or our or their affiliates, for services rendered to us prior to or in connection with the completion of our initial business combination.
+However, the following payments will be made to our sponsor, officers or directors, or our or their affiliates, none of which will be made from the proceeds of this offering held in the trust account prior to the completion of our initial business combination:

-Repayment to an aggregate of up to \$300,000 in loans made to us by our sponsor;
+- Repayment to an aggregate of up to \$300,000 in loans made to us by our sponsor; - Reimbursement for any out-of-pocket expenses related to identifying, investigating and completing an initial business combination; and

-- Reimbursement for any out-of-pocket expenses related to identifying, investigating and completing an initial business combination; and - Repayment of loans which may be made by our sponsor or an affiliate of our sponsor or certain of our officers and directors to finance transaction costs in connection with an intended initial business combination, the terms of which have not been determined nor have any written agreements been executed with respect thereto.
+• Repayment of loans which may be made by our sponsor or an affiliate of our sponsor or certain of our officers and directors to finance transaction costs in connection with an intended initial business combination, the terms of which have not been determined nor have any written agreements been executed with respect thereto.
 Up to \$1,500,000 of such loans may be convertible into warrants, at a price of \$1.00 per warrant at the option of the lender.

-Our audit committee will review on a quarterly basis all payments that were made to our sponsor, officers or directors, advisors or our or their affiliates.
+Our audit committee will review on a quarterly basis all payments that were made to our sponsor, officers or directors, or our or their affiliates.